Skip to content

 auths device pair --join Z43-8JR

-The joiner discovers the host via mDNS, performs the ECDH key exchange, and the host creates a device attestation in ~/.auths.
+The joiner discovers the host via mDNS, performs the ECDH key exchange, and the host anchors the new device's delegation in ~/.auths.

 Code formatting is flexible